csc-training/summerschool/gpu-hip/docs/03-memory.md

       for memory allocations
 2. Offload compute kernels to GPUs
-3. Check profiler backtrace for GPU->CPU Unified Memory page-faults (NVIDIA Visual Profiler, Nsight Systems, AMD profiler?)
+3. Check profiler backtrace for GPU->CPU Unified Memory page-faults (NVIDIA Visual Profiler, Nsight Systems, AMD omniperf, rocprof)
     - This indicates where the data residing on the GPU is accessed by the CPU (very useful for large codebases, especially if the developer is new to the code)